Reception Capacity: Definitions, Game Theory and Hardness: Introduction

-Even if we remove the demands, though, there is still something suspect about our notion of capacity: it only allows unicast, point-to-point communication.
-One of the defining features of traditional wireless networks is that antennas are omnidirectional; this is one of the main differences between wireless and wireline networks.
-If we want to truly understand the ``capacity'' of a given wireless network, we should surely take into account the ability for a single node to successfully send the same message to many other nodes in one time slot.
+Even if we remove the demands, though, there is still something restrictive about this notion of capacity: it only allows unicast, point-to-point communication.
+One of the defining features of traditional wireless networks is that antennas are omnidirectional.
+Thus, if we want to truly understand the ``capacity'' of a given wireless network, we should surely take into account the ability for a single node to successfully send the same message to many other nodes in one time slot, since in the best case we can obtain significant benefits from this ability.

-For example, suppose we are in a classical radio network where we are given a communication graph and interference is destructive: $u$ will receive a message from $v$ if $v$ sends a message, $u$ does not send a message, and no other neighbor of $u$ sends a message.
+For example, suppose we are in a classical radio network represented by a communication graph, where each node is a transmitter who can communicate with its neighboring nodes.
+In this model, interference is destructive: $u$ will receive a message from $v$ if $v$ sends a message, $u$ does not send a message, and no other neighbor of $u$ sends a message.
 Suppose that we are given a star topology with $r$ as the center and leaves $x_1, \dots, x_{n}$.
 What is the capacity of this network?
 Traditionally, the answer would be $1$: only one of the unicast links can be successful, since $r$ can only send or receive one message at a time.
 On the other hand, if $r$ really only has a single message which it is trying to send to all of its neighbors, then there can be $n$ successful receptions in a single round, and hence the capacity should be $n$.

 Motivated by this, we define a new notion of capacity in radio networks which we call the \emph{reception capacity}.
-The definition is given in Definition~\ref{def:capacity}, but informally this is simply the maximum number of successful message receptions in a single round.
+Informally, this is simply the maximum number of successful message receptions in a single round.
 Note that there are no demands, and there is no requirement that different receptions correspond to different messages.
 Hence this definition is the true limit on the single-step ``usefulness'' of the network.
+We emphasize that there are many notions of capacity, each of which is appropriate and interesting in different contexts, and we are not claiming that reception capacity is the \emph{right} definition.
+We are merely claiming that it is a natural definition of ``best-case usefulness", so bounds on it are bounds on the utility of a network even in the best possible situation.